JonathanR3/webgenvisualizerclinicaltable/README.md

 # webgenvisualizerclinicaltable
-Graphical visualizations with the Clinical Table Search Service API
+Graphical visualizations with the OpenFDA API